-As of July 30, 2004, our financial guarantees consisted of standby letters of credit outstanding, bank guarantee, and restricted cash, which were related to facility lease requirements, service performance guarantees, customs and duties guarantees, VAT requirements, and workers' compensation plans.
-The maximum amount of potential future payments under these arrangements was \$4,633 and \$4,338 as of July 30, 2004 and April 30, 2004, respectively.
-Of this maximum exposure, \$2,873 and \$2,736 of restricted cash was classified under Prepaid Expense and Other Assets on our balance sheet at July 30, 2004 and April 30, 2004, respectively, related to these guarantees.
+As of October 29, 2004, our financial guarantees consisted of standby letters of credit outstanding, bank guarantee, and restricted cash, which were related to facility lease requirements, service performance guarantees, customs and duties guarantees, VAT requirements, and workers' compensation plans.
+The maximum amount of potential future payments under these arrangements was \$4,921 and \$4,338 as of October 29, 2004 and April 30, 2004, respectively.
+Of this maximum exposure, \$3,101 and \$2,736 of restricted cash was classified under Prepaid expenses and Other Assets on our balance sheet at October 29, 2004 and April 30, 2004, respectively.
+Except for the restricted cash recorded on our balance sheet, we have not recorded any liability at October 29, 2004 for the remaining \$1,820 guarantees.

-As of July 30, 2004, our notional fair values of foreign exchange forward and foreign currency option contracts totaled \$145,985.
+As of October 29, 2004, our notional fair values of foreign exchange forward and foreign currency option contracts totaled \$194,604.
 We do not believe that these derivatives present significant credit risks, because the counterparties to the derivatives consist of major financial institutions, and we manage the notional amount of contracts entered into with any one counterparty.
 We do not enter into derivative financial instruments for speculative or trading purposes.
 Other than the risk associated with the financial condition of the counterparties, our maximum exposure related to foreign currency forward and option contracts is limited to the premiums paid.

 We offer both recourse and non-recourse lease financing arrangements to our customers.
 Under the terms of recourse leases, which are generally three years or less, we remain liable for the aggregate unpaid remaining lease payments to the third-party leasing company in the event that any customers were to default.
 We defer 100% of the recourse lease obligation and recognize revenue over the term of the lease as the lease payments become due.
-As of July 30, 2004 and April 30, 2004, the maximum recourse exposure under such leases totaled approximately \$6,711 and \$6,755, respectively.
+As of October 29, 2004 and April 30, 2004, the maximum recourse exposure under such leases totaled approximately \$5,875 and \$6,755, respectively.
 Under the terms of the non-recourse leases we do not have any continuing obligations or liabilities.
 To date, we have not experienced significant losses under this lease financing program.